Category Archive: Commercial property

 Service Charges in Commercial Property Explained

-For commercial landlords and tenants, service charges are an essential issue to get right as they are one of the most common areas of dispute.
-They must be set at an appropriate level, each party must fully understand what they cover and there should be a clear process for resolving any problems that arise.
-In…
+Service charges in Commercial Property for Landlords and Tenants are an essential issue to get right as they are one of the most common areas of dispute.
+They must be set at an appropriate level, each party must fully understand what they cover and there should be a clear process for resolving any problems that…

 Read more